 Children of NMU alumni are eligible for resident tuition rates, no matter where their parents live now.
-Active-duty military, their spouses and children also automatically qualify for resident tuition.
+Active-duty military and veterans (and their spouses and dependent children) also automatically qualify for resident tuition.
 The residency guidelines also allow students to be considered residents if they have a legal guardian who is a Michigan resident.

 In determining a person's eligibility for residency, each case is considered separately.
 Non-resident students can apply for a change in residency status by submitting a student residency application.
 New students should submit this form to the Admissions Office.
 Currently enrolled students should submit the form to the Registrar's Office.